Limit linear series: combinatorial theory: Crude linear series

-in which we allow the slopes $0 < 1 < 2$ on both edges in the direction of the arrows.
-The rank functions at $u$ and $v$ are given by the matrix
+We allow the slopes $0 < 1 < 2$ on both edges in the direction of the arrows.
+We define the rank functions at $u$ and $v$ by the array

-and the other rank functions are chosen to be standard.
-This fully describes $\mathfrak S$.
-Consider the effective divisor $D = 4(u)$.
-The pair $(D, \mathfrak S)$ is an effective crude linear series.
-To see this, we need to check property $(*)$ in Definition~\ref{def:crude_linear_series} for $E= x+y$ for points $x,y$ in $\Gamma$.
-This can be done by a case analysis depending on whether $x$ and $y$ coincide with a vertex, or they are on the same edge of $\Gamma$.
-For example, \begin{itemize} \item if $x, y \notin \{u, v\}$ and $x, y$ on the same edge.
-Then we can take $f$ to behave as the following function (with slopes $2$, $1$ and $0$) on both edges:
+(jumps depicted in blue), and the rank functions at all the other points of $\Gamma$ are chosen to be standard.
+This fully describes $\fS$.
+Consider the effective divisor $D = 4 \, (u)$.
+The pair $(D, \fS)$ is an effective crude linear series of degree $4$ and rank $2$.
+To see this, we need to check Property $(*)$ in Definition~\ref{subsec:def_crude_linear_series} for $E = (x) + (y)$, for points $x, y$ in $\Gamma$.
+This can be done by a case analysis depending on whether $x$ or $y$ coincide with a vertex, or they are in the interior of the same edge, or in the interior of two different edges of $\Gamma$.
+For example, \begin{itemize} \item if $x, y \notin \{u, v\}$ and $x, y$ are on the same edge, then we can take $f$ to behave as the following function (with slopes $2$, $1$ and $0$) on both edges:

-\item or, if $x, y \notin \{u, v\}$ and $x, y$ on different edges.
-We define $x'$ (resp. $y'$) to be the point of the edge containing $x$ (resp. $y$) symmetrical about the middle of this edge.
-Then we can take $f$ to be the function
+\item or, if $x, y \notin \{u, v\}$ and $x, y$ are on different edges, we define $x'$ (resp. $y'$) to be the point of the edge containing $x$ (resp. $y$) symmetrical about the middle of this edge.
+Then, we can take $f$ to be the function

-with values on one edge represented in blue, values on the other edge represented in red, and values common to both edges represented in black: \end{itemize}
+with values on one edge represented in blue, values on the other edge represented in red, and values common to both edges represented in black.

-Using the same graph, another possible, more symmetrical, crude linear series consists in choosing $D = 2(u) + 2(v)$ and allowing slopes $-1 < 0 < 1$ on both edges. \end{example}